 Apply for scholarships.
 Then apply for more.
 Applying for scholarships is your new part-time job.
-Look for online resources that will help you locate scholarships you qualify for.
+Use a scholarship search tool to look for thousands of scholarships and grants that can help you pay for college.
 Ask around your hometown too.
 Many civic organizations offer small scholarships to worthy students.
 And every little bit is more you don’t have to pay.

 Work and save.
 Your other part-time job is simply earning money for college with any job you can find.
 And there’s no need to stop working once classes begin.
 Be prepared, though.
 Most of your friends won’t understand why you don’t take the “easy way” and get a loan.
 But remember, when graduation comes around, they’ll be on the hook for an average of $25,000 in student loans.
 And you’ll be debt-free!